Welcome, Parents and Family, to Greek life at Wright State University!

 - And because Greek chapters are registered with Wright State as student organizations, they must also abide by university policies.
 These regulations are imposed by university administrators.

 - The final and most stringent set of policies that Greek chapters must abide by is state and federal laws.
 In conclusion, there are many bodies in place to help maintain a safe and appropriate environment for members of the Greek community.

 Fraternities and sororities do not foster leadership skills

 There’s no shortage of leadership opportunities in the Wright State Greek community.
-Each individual chapter has elected officer positions each year, and Greek-wide leadership positions on the Greek Affairs Council (GAC) National Pan-Hellenic Council (NPHC), Interfraternity Council (IFC) and National Panhellenic Council (NPC) are also available.
+Each individual chapter has elected officer positions each year, and Greek-wide leadership positions on the Fraternity & Sorority Council (FSC) National Pan-Hellenic Council (NPHC), Interfraternity Council (IFC) and College Panhellenic Council (CPH) are also available.

 Another great resource for developing leadership abilities is the abundance of role models and mentors who share their experiences and knowledge with younger members.
 Also, Greek community members have access to leadership programs and resources provided by the Wright State Office of Student Activities.

 The Greek experience will not mold well-rounded individuals

 This belief is without a doubt the most incorrect assumption about Greek life.
 Greek communities offer limitless opportunities for academic, leadership, social, and personal development.

 Chapter members have access to older, more experienced students, mentors, and scholarship programming within their chapters.
 Wright State University values academic excellence, and this attitude is carried on within the Greek community through the credo “academics first.”
 Chapters understand that academic responsibilities take priority over all other programming or requirements.